Government of India to promote renewable energy in the country

 - Government has issued orders that power shall be dispatched against Letter of Credit (LC) or advance payment to ensure timely payment by distribution licensees to RE generators.

+- Generation Based Incentive (GBI) is being provided to the wind projects commissioned on or before 31 March 2017.

+- Technical support including wind resource assessment and identification of potential sites through the National Institute of Wind Energy, Chennai.

-This information was given by Shri Bhagwanth Khuba, Minister of State for New and Renewable Energy in a written reply in Rajya Sabha today.
+This information was given by Shri Bhagwanth Khuba, Minister of State for MNRE in a written reply in Lok Sabha today.